 The department maintains a documented human osteology teaching collection amassed by the University of Iowa Carver College of Medicine and the Department of Anatomy and Cell Biology, and it holds a substantial documented human osteology research collection originally from Stanford University's medical school that is maintained jointly with the Office of the State Archaeologist.

-The University is a charter member of the Human Relations Area Files (HRAF), an extensively annotated set of source materials on the peoples of the world—their environments, behavioral patterns, social lives, and cultures.
+The University of Iowa is a charter member of the Human Relations Area Files (HRAF), an extensively annotated set of source materials on the peoples of the world—their environments, behavioral patterns, social lives, and cultures.
 Through HRAF and other library resources, anthropology students have access to source materials on more than 400 different cultures.

 The Department of Anthropology is in no way responsible for, nor has control of, the content of any external websites nor do we endorse any commercial products, services or websites.
 You should always research any opportunity thoroughly.